19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (f) detain or seize any document found in the course of a search under this subsection.

-(2) Where any person is arrested by an officer or employee of the Authority under subsection (1), the officer or employee shall comply with sections 35 and 36 of the Criminal Procedure Code [Cap.
-68] as if he were a police officer.
+(2) Where any person is arrested by an officer or employee of the Authority under subsection (1), the officer or employee shall comply with sections 67 and 68 of the Criminal Procedure Code 2010 as if he were a police officer.

 (3) A person who —